 “Sharing the experience of the kids learning from some of the greatest jazz musicians in the world while we were in New Orleans was inspiring and surreal.
 To be a part of making that experience happen is why we partnered with LEAF International.
 Culture is experience, it is community and it is people.
 Together that is all very powerful but without an organization like LEAF connecting the dots for younger people, it can get lost in translation.
 Seeing those dots connected first hand in New Orleans, only solidified in my mind, the great work LEAF is doing for our community and communities around the world.”

-Jess & Doug Reiser, Burial Beer Company Owners
+– Jess Reiser, Burial Beer Co.

 From music instruments to child sponsorships, our people-centered programs depend on generous givers like you to grow and thrive.
 Donate today!
 100% of your gift goes directly to support music and arts education programs in the country of your choosing.